FOSSEE/sees/ult/ult_1/script.rst

 which is known to be robust and of proven quality.
 Also, there are no viruses in the GNU/Linux world.

-We can share our operating system and the libraries that we are using with our co-workers, without any headaches of licensing.
+Python is used a lot for scientific computing.
+Why?
+Beause, we can share our operating system and the libraries that we are using with our co-workers, without any headaches of licensing.
 There are a host of tools and libraries, that are useful in day-to-day scientific computing work.GNU/Linux distributions are very stable and